Meet the Girl Next Door

-Meet the Girl Next Door is the second studio album by American rapper and singer Lil' Mo.
+Meet the Girl Next Door is the second studio album by American singer Lil' Mo.
 It was released on April 29, 2003 by Elektra Records.
 Written and recorded during her eighth-month pregnancy break in which she became a part-time anchor for Baltimore urban radio station WXYV-FM's The Lil' Mo Show, Lil' Mo worked with a variety of producers on the album, including Missy Elliott, Walter "Lil' Walt" Millsap III, Chucky Thompson, Bryan-Michael Cox, Craig Love, Warryn Campbell, Dwayne Bastiany, and Precision.
 Guest vocalists on Meet the Girl Next Door include rappers Fabolous, Free, and Lil' Kim.

 The album was released to favorable reviews and mild charting on the US Billboard 200, reaching number 17, while entering the Top R&B/Hip-Hop Albums top five.
 Promotion for the album was limited; according to Lil' Mo, this was largely due to the fact that she was pregnant and Elektra did not give her proper support.
 Despite minimal promotion, Mo went on to perform the album singles on very few shows, including Jimmy Kimmel Live! and Soul Train.
 The album generated three singles, "4Ever", "21 Answers" and "Ten Commandments".
 Meet the Girl Next Door was her last album produced under Elektra Records.